Quezal17/StackOverflow_Analyzer/Kafka/README.md

 ### Retrieving data

-Data are retrieved from Stack Exchange web socket, filtered by domain and written on a Blocking Queue named _QuestionsQueue_.
+Data are retrieved from Stack Exchange web socket, filtered by domain and written on _QuestionsQueue_.

 ```java